thepudds/fzgen/README.md

 Please feel free to open a new issue here, or to contact the author on Twitter ([@thepudds1](https://twitter.com/thepudds1)).

-The roadmap issue (TODO) in particular is a reasonable starting place.
+The [Roadmap](https://github.com/thepudds/fzgen/wiki/Roadmap) wiki page in particular is a reasonable starting place.

 If you made it this far -- thanks!